Gov. Parson says Missouri is fighting COVID and violent crime

 “I’m encouraging all county commissioners on those local levels to use that money for testing and contact tracing,” Parson said.
 “I think that’s crucial to keep these schools open and to keep things safe.”

-Parson said Director of the Department of Health and Senior Services Dr. Randall Williams and Director of the Department of Elementary and Secondary Education Margie Vandeven met with leader of the Missouri schools and local public health agencies Wednesday to assess COVID-19 mitigation strategies , state guidance for school masking, contact tracing, quarantine and isolation.
+Parson said Director of the Department of Health and Senior Services Dr. Randall Williams and Director of the Department of Elementary and Secondary Education Margie Vandeven met with the leader of the Missouri schools and local public health agencies Wednesday to assess COVID-19 mitigation strategies, state guidance for school masking, contact tracing, quarantine, and isolation.

 Besides COVID-19, Missouri is also fighting an increase in crime.